Halloween in Italy – the most haunted castles and palaces

 Castello di Visconteo, Trezzo sull’Adda, Milan – Halloween in Italy

 Visconti Castle (Castello di Visconteo) is a castle in Trezzo sull’Adda, a commune in Milan.
 It was built in the 14th century by Bernabò Visconti, who was Lord of Milan at the time.
 Visconti’s nephew, Gian Galeazzo, had his uncle removed from power, and seized the castle in 1385.
 Visconti was imprisoned, and died a few months later from poisoning.

 There have been several mysterious sightings of paranormal activity surrounding the castle.
 In 1973, German tourists camping on the castle grounds reported seeing a ‘group of soldiers’ carrying torches and wearing helmets.
-More recently in 2004, an SLR camera captured an image resembling a knight in armour, said to be Bernabò Visconti.
+And in 2004, an SLR camera captured an image resembling a knight in armor, said to be Bernabò Visconti.

 Boutique hotel in Milan